What is SEO for Insurance Agencies?

 - Offer yourself as an expert source to reputable publications.

 Writers are always looking for quality sources for content and many financial services writers could benefit from reliable perspective on topics they have been assigned to write about.
 Getting quoted in a well-read article with a link to your site is an excellent way to get quality links.

 As a side note, when analyzing your own link profile for the first time- if you have ever paid an SEO vendor- you might find links from sites that you had no idea existed.
 This is the dark underbelly of SEO and many well-meaning people have unknowingly caused significant damage to their online profile by attempting to delegate this step blindly.
 Reports in our General SEO module can provide a full list of your current links and the links your competitors have- as well as the quality of those links so you can avoid connections with sites that hurt and not help- like international sites or sites that have been hacked or are known to generate spam.

-Ok, I think we’ll stop there.
-It’s a lot to digest and I just want to encourage you to be persistent.
+Ok, that’s plenty for an introduction to SEO.
+I just want to encourage you to be persistent.
 These efforts pay off.
 If you just don’t have the time or desire to tackle it, hopefully this information will be helpful as you engage with vendors and are able to monitor their progress.